IPS-Eye-White

 Concordances

 There are numerous concordances available however, whichever one you choose has to correspond with the Bible translation you use.
-If you read the King James you wont find many of their words in an NASB concordance.
-If you read the NASB, you could try the the Strongest NASB Exhaustive Concordance.
+If you use the King James not all the words they used are found in an NASB concordance.

 Note: Most good study Bibles have a reference column that lists other passages which use the same words, phrases or express the same thoughts as found in the verse you are studying.